Parts of the Northeast and South are recovering after a huge, deadly winter storm

 Heavy rains and strong winds made some roadways impassable and cut power to thousands of New Yorkers from the New York City metro area to Rochester and other residents in the western part of the state.

-As of midday Wednesday, more than 127,000 customers in New York still had no power, according to poweroutage.us.
+As of Wednesday afternoon, more than 110,000 customers in New York still had no power, according to poweroutage.us.

 "This is a serious storm, New York," Gov. Kathy Hochul tweeted late Tuesday night.
 "Utility crews will be working to restore power as soon as safely possible."